lmfit/lmfit-py/_sources/model.rst.txt

 .. attribute::  params

-   Parameters used in fit; will contain the best-fit values.
+   Parameters used in fit; will contain the best-fit values and uncertainties if available.

 .. attribute:: uvars